dlstreamer/dlstreamer/docs/source/dev_guide/latency_tracer.md

 ### Settings interval

-Interval value can be set, the value must be set in milliseconds, default=1000
+The interval value can be configured.
+The value must be set in milliseconds, the default equals `1000`.

 ## Setting interval example